sunpy/ndcube/docs/explaining_ndcube/coordinates.rst

   (<SpectralCoord [1.02e-09, 1.04e-09, 1.06e-09, 1.08e-09, 1.10e-09] m>,)

 As discussed above, some WCS axes are not independent.
-For those axes, `~ndcube.NDCube.axis_world_coords` returns objects with the same number of dimensions as dependent axes.
+For those axes, :meth:`~ndcube.NDCube.axis_world_coords` returns objects with the same number of dimensions as dependent axes.
 For example, helioprojective longitude and latitude are dependent.
 Therefore if we ask for longitude, we will get back a `~astropy.coordinates.SkyCoord` containing 2-D latitude and longitude arrays with the same shape as the array axes to which they correspond.
 For example: